leonor-loureiro/ES18Proj/README.md

 		Team 1 Dependecies
 			Activity does not have any external-module dependencies and there is only one person working on it. (leonor-loureiro) Activity does not have any external-module dependencies and there is only one person working on it.
-(Anfifo) Team 1 has it's dependencies (car module) solved in the schedule.
+(Anfifo)

 	Team2:
 		CarrascoII